Mahefa-MaH/goodbadecode/zig_programming.md

-**Title:** Zig vs. C: Memory Management Efficiency Comparison
+**Title:** Zig vs. C: Memory Management Strategies

-**Summary:**  Zig's compile-time memory management and explicit ownership model offer superior memory safety and performance compared to C's manual memory management, which is prone to errors like dangling pointers and memory leaks.
-Zig's approach reduces runtime overhead while enhancing security.
+**Summary:**  Zig employs a stricter, more explicit memory management model compared to C, relying heavily on ownership and error handling to prevent memory leaks and undefined behavior.
+C, in contrast, places the burden of memory management primarily on the programmer, requiring manual allocation and deallocation.

 **Good Code (Zig):**